Skip to main content

 Overview

-Katalon TestOps now supports integration with AI tools through the Model Context Protocol (MCP).
+Katalon TestOps integrates with modern AI tools through the Model Context Protocol (MCP).

 Availability Notice: